Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

 ### Number of convolutional layers

-Here, three CNN:s were trained having one, two and three convolutional layers, respectievly (left to right in the figure below).
-Each convolutional were followed by a ReLU and maxpooling layer
+Here, three CNN:s were trained having one, two and three convolutional layers, respectievly.
+Each convolutional were followed by a ReLU and maxpooling layer forming blocks of:

 ```
 model.add(Conv2D(filters=16,kernel_size=2,strides=1,padding='same')